Well, this is a bit exciting.

 Why?

 Because they can claim the GST they’ve paid back as a GST credit when they lodge their own BAS (the report that details GST paid/owed) – just like you can claim the GST you’ve paid for services or goods rendered to you.
-That is, when your clients who are registered for GST pay you GST, it reduces the GST they need to pay the ATO, so they are not actually paying anything additional by the end of each BAS period.

 Don’t worry, this is a normal part of running a business on both sides and paying the appropriate taxes due – they will not be upset that you have to fulfil your obligations, but just in case, we’ve put together a template below that you can use to notify them.

-Feel free to tweak it to suit your brand’s tone of voice (or yours if you are the brand!).
+Feel free to tweak it to suit your brand’s tone of voice (or yours if you are the brand!)

 Hi <Client Name>,